Homotopy in Exact Categories: The Dold-Kan Correspondence

 It is also clear from the construction of $\Gamma$ that the following diagram commutes

 Since the functor $I$ is fully faithful, Theorem \ref{dkab} implies the result. \end{proof}

+\begin{rem} This result is actually overkill.
+It has been pointed out to us by Theo B\"{u}hler that the Dold-Kan equivalence is valid for any weakly idempotent complete additive category.
+A proof (which in fact works on the level of quasi-categories) can be found in \cite{joyal2008notes} Section 35. \end{rem}

-If $\mathpzc{A}=\textbf{Ab}$ is just the category of abelian groups, then there is a well-known model structure on the category $\textbf{s}\textbf{Ab}$.
+If $\mathpzc{A}=\mathpzc{Ab}$ is just the category of abelian groups, then there is a well-known model structure on the category $\textbf{s}\mathpzc{Ab}$.
 The weak equivalences (resp. fibrations) are those maps of simplicial abelian groups which are weak equivalences (resp. fibrations) on the underlying simplicial set.
-As usual, the cofibrations are maps of simplicial abelian groups which have the left-lifting property with respect to the trivial fibrations.
-Moreover, the category $\textbf{Ab}$ is an elementary abelian category.
-As a set of tiny projective generators we can take $\mathcal{P}=\{\Z\}$.
-Thus there is a projective model structure on $\textbf{Ch}_{\ge0}(\textbf{Ab})$.
+As usual, the cofibrations are maps of simplicial abelian groups which have the left lifting property with respect to the trivial fibrations.
+Moreover, the category $\mathpzc{Ab}$ is an elementary abelian category.
+As a set of compact projective generators we can take $\mathcal{P}=\{\Z\}$.
+Thus there is a projective model structure on $ Ch_{\ge0}(\mathpzc{Ab})$.
 In this case the functors $N$ and $\Gamma$ also form a Quillen equivalence between these model categories.
 For a proof see \cite{Goerss-Jardine} Chapter 3 Section 2.
-The model structure on $\textbf{s}\textbf{Ab}$ is a special case of a much more general model structure.
+The model structure on $\textbf{s}\mathpzc{Ab}$ is a special case of a much more general model structure. \begin{notation} \begin{enumerate} \item Let $Z$ be an object in a category $\mathpzc{C}$.
+We denote by $\textbf{s}Z$ the constant simplicial object in $s\mathpzc{C}$ which is $Z$ in each degree, and such that the face and degeneracy maps are all $\textrm{id}_{Z}$. \item If $\mathpzc{C}$ is additive, then the category $\textbf{s}\mathpzc{C}$ is enriched over $\textbf{s}\mathpzc{Ab}$ in an obvious way.
+We denote the enriched hom functor by $\textbf{Hom}_{\textbf{s}\mathpzc{C}}$ \end{enumerate} \end{notation}